jlhood/jlhood.github.io/_posts/2017-02-17-its-done-great-what-does-that-mean.md

 I highly recommend teams practice reporting status in this way and hold each other accountable when status is communicated in a way that's unclear or misleading.
 It's actually a pretty easy change to make once you get used to it, and the benefits of increased trust are well worth it.

-Ok this blog post is done. :-P
+Ok this blog post is done. 😜